paul-stahura/zest/README.md

 Suggested path:

+1. Download for your platform (Windows or MacOS), or build from source using Unity Editor version **2021.3.45f2**.
-1. **Start at s = 2 + 0i**: Euler's famous sum equal to π²/6.
+2. **Start at s = 2 + 0i**: Euler's famous sum equal to π²/6.
 Watch the spiral wind gently toward 1.645.
-2. **Move to the critical line**: s = 0.5 + 10i.
+3. **Move to the critical line**: s = 0.5 + 10i.
 More twists.
 More personality.
 Where things get fun.
-3. **Jump to a zero**: Load zeta zeros, click the first point (t ≈ 14.13).
+4. **Jump to a zero**: Load zeta zeros, click the first point (t ≈ 14.13).
 Watch the spiral wind *tight* around the origin.
-4. **Try off the critical line**: Move σ to 0.49 or 0.51.
+5. **Try off the critical line**: Move σ to 0.49 or 0.51.
 Watch what happens.
 The spiral doesn't make it back to zero.
 Something about σ = 0.5 is special.
-5. **Play**: Turn on teardrops.
+6. **Play**: Turn on teardrops.
 Load different datasets.
 Compare formulas.
 Follow your curiosity.

 There's no wrong way to explore.
 This is your computational microscope.
 Point it wherever you want.